 The Blue Distinction Specialty Care Program includes two levels of designation:

-- Blue Distinction Center: Healthcare providers recognized for their expertise in delivering specialty care.
+- Blue Distinction Center: Healthcare facilities and providers recognized for their expertise in delivering specialty care.

-- Blue Distinction Center+: Healthcare providers recognized for their expertise and cost-efficiency in delivering specialty care.
+- Blue Distinction Center+: Healthcare facilities and providers recognized for their expertise and efficiency in delivering specialty care.
+Quality is key.
 Only those providers that first meet nationally established, objective quality measures for Blue Distinction Centers will be considered for designation as a Blue Distinction Center+.

 What is specialty care?